constfilin/newo-cli/README.md

   -z, --openAI               If set, and if the OPENAI_API_KEY environment
                              variable is set, then uses OpenAI to summarize the session transcript

+Environment variables

+  NEWO_BASE_URL       defaults to 'https://app.newo.ai'
+  NEWO_PROJECTS_DIR   folder where to put projects to, defaults to ./projects
+  NEWO_STATE_DIR      where to keep the temp auth tokens, defaults to './.newo
+  NEWO_API_KEYS       comma separately list of secret keys identifying agents
+                      to talk to
+  LOG_LEVEL           numerical verbosity level, the higher, the chattier
+  OPENAI_API_KEY      used with -z option to send each extracted sesson to
+                      OpenAI for analysis, see code
 ```